dominoesbase/ZYchatbot-wikipedia/README.md

 ```

 ### Heroku and API.AI
 Use a host to put the app online.
-I suggest using
+I suggest
 **[Heroku](https://devcenter.heroku.com/articles/getting-started-with-ruby#set-up)**.
 To easily create the Bot, you can use the **[API.AI](https://api.ai)** platform.